So you’re in Vienna for the Christmas markets and want a hotel near enough lights and gingerbread to delight a Disney princess?

 Also, Vienna’s municipal transport system is top quality.
 Trams and subways are fast and frequent, so you should be able to get to most market locations pretty easily, wherever you might be staying in town.

-The below map has the locations of the main markets.
+The below map shows where you find the main markets.
 And should you wish to stay close to the Schönbrunn market and all that the palace has to offer, then try these specific suggestions.